iturdikulov/notes/templates/daily.md

 ## Head

+- [ ] Spaced-repetition session 🔁

 ## Full-body

 ## Ends

-- [ ] Убрать или разложить 3 лишних сущности дома 🔁
+- [ ] Remove or decompose 3 extra entities of the house 🔁

 ## Jewelry